 EXAMPLES | WORD ORIGIN noun .
 Physics the standard centimeter-gram-second unit of force, equal to the force that produces an acceleration of one centimeter per second per second on a mass of one gram. : dyn Abbreviation Origin of dyne 1835–45; < French < Greek dýnamis force, power

 Examples from the Web for dyne Historical Examples of dyne British Dictionary definitions for dyne noun the cgs unit of force; the force that imparts an acceleration of 1 centimetre per second per second to a mass of 1 gram.
 1 dyne is equivalent to 10 -5 newton or 7.233 × 10 -5 poundal Word Origin for dyne

 Word Origin and History for dyne n.

 dynamis "power" (see dynamic (adj.)); perhaps also influenced by French dyne, which had been proposed c.1842 as a unit of force in a different sense.

-- A centimeter-gram-second unit of force, equal to the force required to impart an acceleration of one centimeter per second per second to a mass of one gram.
+n.
+A centimeter-gram-second unit of force, equal to the force required to impart an acceleration of one centimeter per second per second to a mass of one gram.